 To develop methods for monitoring and assessing developments in consumer product safety, including developments in policy and enforcement, co-operation between members and non-members on product safety issues is of mutual interest.Read more

-The Committee on Consumer Policy (CCP) is addressing a broad range of consumer issues and helps public authorities enhance the development of effective consumer policies.
+The OECD Committee on Consumer Policy (CCP) addresses a broad range of consumer issues and helps public authorities enhance the development of effective consumer policies.
 It does so by i) carrying out research and analysis, and developing policy guidelines on topics of common interest; ii) exchanging information on current and emerging issues and trends; and iii) examining ways to strengthen policy outcomes, both among governments and with other stakeholders.

-The Committee, which includes senior consumer policy and enforcement officials from OECD governments, works closely with consumer policy and enforcement officials from OECD non-Members, and experts from civil society and the business community.
-In addition to its semi-annual meetings, the CCP organises workshops on specific issues in which stakeholders from non-Members often take part.
+The Committee, which includes senior consumer policy and enforcement officials from OECD governments, works closely with consumer policy and enforcement officials from OECD non-members, and experts from civil society and the business community.
+In addition to its semi-annual meetings, the CCP organises workshops on specific issues in which stakeholders from non-members often take part.